-What should I do if a message window, notifying of incompatibility or improper installation of the battery pack, appears and my computer enters Hibernate mode?
+What should I do if a message appears notifying of either incompatibility or the improper installation of the battery pack and my computer then enters Hibernate mode?

 - This problem could be due to the battery pack not being installed properly.
 To resolve this problem, turn off your computer and remove the battery pack.
 Then reinstall the battery pack to the computer again.
 For details, see Installing the Battery Pack (page 25). - □ If the problem persists after performing the above, it means the installed battery pack is not compatible.
 Remove the battery pack and contact VAIO-Link.